ghada233/Wethaq/README.md

 - **Setup Instructions**: How to set up the environment, install dependencies, and configure the environment variables.
 - **Milvus Integration Guide**: Provides the code for embedding text and performing semantic search with Milvus.
 - **Running the Application**: Explains how to start the Flask app and interact with the API.

+---
+🪪 License This project is licensed under the MIT License - see the LICENSE file for details.
+🪪